 About the Radiologic Sciences Profession

 Radiographers must have an interest and aptitude in the sciences and math and a strong desire to work directly with patients.
 They are educated in anatomy, patient positioning, examination techniques, equipment protocols, radiation safety, radiation protection and basic patient care.
-To become a registered radiologic technologist, RT(R), students must complete an accredited program, earn an academic degree, and pass a national certification examination.
+To become a registered radiologic technologist, RT(R), students must complete an accredited educational program, earn an academic degree, and pass a national certification examination.
 To remain registered, they must earn continuing education credits.

 The NDSU Bachelor of Science, RS Major

 Students who have completed the pre-requisite courses and meet the grade point average (GPA) requirements established by the affiliated hospital program may be eligible to apply for the professional-level internship.
 Application occurs annually in the fall.
 Admission is competitive and based upon academic achievement, completion of prerequisite coursework, references, related work experience and an interview.
-In addition, applicants must comply with criminal background and student conduct requirements.
+In addition, applicants must comply with criminal background, technical standards, and student conduct requirements.

 For more information about Radiologic Technology, visit these sites: